Tracking & Payment System: Beta(mainnet)

 Each of the following criteria must be met and maintained for a Secure Node to be eligible to recieve a share of the reward pool.These items may be added to or modified at any time.
 Criteria may change at any time.

-Note: only one public Ip address is allowed per secure node tracker (IPv4 or IPv6).
+Note: only one public Ip address is needed per secure node tracker (IPv4 or IPv6).
 The node tracker must match the zend ip address.

 An earning period is based upon block time.
 It is the amount of time between 572 blocks which is approximately 24 hours.
 When an earning period ends each active node is checked and any node with exceptions or downtime causing the node to be available less than 92% of the earning period is excluded from the earnings pool.
 A node with greater than 92% availability but with some downtime or exceptions will have the amount of time subtracted from their allocation.
 These small subtractions help offset the fees incurred with making the payments.

 A payment administrator on a weekly basis reviews the earnings to ensure they were generated correctly and marks them to be paid.

 Funds are then transferred to a payment address and the payment is made to each node's stake address.
 No funds are stored on the server.

 A certificate issued by a Certificate Authority(CA) such as Let's Encrypt must be configured for a Secure Node.
 Even though zen is capable of using a self-signed cert, a CA issued cert is required to participate in the payments.
 The tracking server checks the hostname via DNS and verifies the certificate.
 It will first try a direct connection with a node and if there are connection issues it will check peer connections for a verified TLS connection.